The 25 Scariest Books of All Time

 Roald Dahl’s Book of Ghost Stories selected by Roald Dahl

 Dahl, who was the spinner of so many off-center tales for young readers, claimed that he pored through 749 short stories at the British Museum Library before he selected the 14 featured in this anthology.
 His main criterion for inclusion was that the story “should give you the creeps and disturb your thoughts.”
-Prepare to be spooked by these true ghost stories from the world’s most haunted places.

 The Midwich Cuckoos by John Wyndham